sigmaSd/build/README.md

 - `deno run --reload https://github.com/sigmaSd/build/raw/master/main.ts $scriptPath`
 - now you have a new directory called `${recipename}Build` that have the github action workflow.
 You just need to push it to a github repo so it can build.
+You can then manually retirgger the action from the github ui.

 Here is the script for example that I'm using to build helix from source, note BuildMachine repo is just a throw-away repo that I'm using to build and get the artifacts